The 5 Things Men 40+ Want in Life (and How to Get Them)

 #3 - Creativity

-Men find new meaning in making a mark and leaving a legacy by creating something than can live foreverin their name.
-As a man 40+ comes closer to his own death, his own “destruction”, it intensifies his wish for “creation.”
-In Seasons of a Man’s Life, a fantastic book about a man’s life cycle, author Daniel Levinson says, “the creative impulse is not merely to ‘make’ something.
+Men find new meaning in making a mark and leaving a legacy by creating something uniquely theirs that has a positive impact on the lives of others and will continue to exist after they’re gone.
+In The Seasons of a Man’s Life, a fantastic book about a man’s life cycle, author Daniel Levinson describes the creative process for a man in midlife.
+Daniel says, “the creative impulse is not merely to ‘make’ something.
 It is to bring something into being, to give birth, to generate life.
 A song, a painting, even a spoon or toy, if made in a spirit of creation, takes on an independent existence.
-In the mind of its creator, it has a being of its own and will enrich the lives of those who are engaged with it.”
+In the mind of its creator, it has a being of its own and will enrich the lives of others who are engaged with it.”

 Here are real life client stories for how you do it: